chinchalinchin/ontology/docs/ASSETS.md

 - shoot_down
 - death

-In theory, a sprite could have as many states defined as the user desires; however, it must, at minimum, provide definitions for these states.
+In theory, a sprite could have as many states defined as the user desires; however, it must, at minimum, provide definitions for these states; furthermore, these are the only states that will be animated by the game engine by default.
+Any other state definitions will be to be taken care of with scripts.
+See [Scripting](./SCRIPTING.md) for more information on scripting.

 Sprites also have states that do map one-to-one with animation frames, such as `interact` interacting with an in-game object or `jump`.
 These states are called _null states_, because they do not possess an outlet in the game's rendering engine.

 _Sprite_\s are complex creatures.
 They have properties defined in their configuration, but they also have a state defined in the game state.
 Beyond that, _Sprites_ have `intents`.
 This state information describes the different goals of a sprite depending on the current _plot_.
 See [Plotting](./PLOTTING.md) for more information on _plots_ and _intents_.
+See [State: Sprites](./STATE#sprite-state) for more information on _Sprite_ state information.

 ## Effects